-You might be a beginner, however, if you are keeping your eyes opened, you too can find a great company to invest easily.
+You might be a beginner, however, if you are keeping your eyes open, you too can find a great company to invest in easily.

 Ask anyone how to buy your first stock and this is the logical answer that you will get.

 Let’s imagine you are going to a party and there’s food on the table which you have never tasted or are not sure about it.
 What will you do?
 Will you take a large spoon and stuff your mouth full of it or will you just taste it with a little spoon first?
 Now, unless you’re a badass foodie, the second approach seems more reasoning.

 In the same way, when you are buying your first stock, invest small.
 Buy 10 stocks or invest under 5k.
 There are many benefits of investing in small.